One of the most frustrating things that can happen while you’re driving is to have your car break down unexpectedly.

 What is the best way to tell if my oil pan gasket is leaking?

 It’s easy to check for an oil pan gasket leakage.
 You should see if there is any spillage of motor oil on the ground or under your car when you look underneath it.

 Another common sign could be smoke coming out from the undercarriage as this will happen due to burning caused by escaping gas in place these two events don’t always occur together but they can both give us a good indication about something going wrong with our engine!
 (See Why Does My Oil Smells Like Gas and How to Fixes)

-what to do if oil to spray all over engine?
+What to do if oil to spray all over engine?

 For damaged washers or gaskets, if you can, buy and replace them yourself.
 If you can’t, take your car to a professional.

 If it is something more serious, like an engine oil leak, then you will need to take your car to a mechanic or dealership for repairs.
 In the meantime, check your oil level regularly and top off as needed.